 Bryce DuBois is a public space advocate, educator and social scientist who works in the nexus between communities, public space and urban ecology in the context of change and uncertainty.
 He is an environmental psychologist who draws from fields of psychology, geography, anthropology and natural resources in order to contribute to a better understanding of complex environmental conflicts and to support community-level responses.
 Most of his work is focused on urban coastal areas of New York City and, more recently, Rhode Island.
 His dissertation, Beaches, People and Change, was an ethnographic work focused on the restoration of NYC’s Rockaway Beach after Hurricane Sandy and the related conflicts over inequities in resource distribution.
-An assistant professor in RISD’s Department of History, Philosophy and the Social Sciences, DuBois holds a BA from Salve Regina University, MA from University of Massachusetts Dartmouth, and PHD from CUNY Graduate Center.
+An assistant professor in RISD’s History, Philosophy and the Social Sciences department, DuBois holds a BA from Salve Regina University, MA from University of Massachusetts Dartmouth, and PHD from CUNY Graduate Center.